the-matrix/Slim-Dic-Example/README.md

 So you did the demo.
 Now look at the code - it's all in there under the Site directory and in the public/index.php file.

-And remember, use you've installed this demo template, you can change it without worrying that a `composer update` is going to override any code that you write.
+And remember, once you've installed this demo template, you can change it without worrying that a `composer update` is going to override any code that you write.
 That will just update any packages you have defined in your composer.json file.